IAmDamilare13/ArewaDS-Fellowship/README.md

 This 30-day Python Challenge (which has been compressed to 18 days) is not just a simple series of exercises, but an opportunity to build better habits and become more proficient in the language.

-This challenge requires dedication and hard work, it is a great opportunity to take one skills to the next level.
-It takes great push to stay committed to the challenge.
+This challenge requires dedication and hard work, and it takes great push to stay committed to the challenge.

-The only way to improve is to challenge yourself!

 ---